ColoradoSchoolOfMines/acm-site/README.md

 Source code for the acm.mines.edu website.

 ## Setup
-Once the repository is cloned, install & compile all dependencies using npm:
+Once the repository is cloned, install all dependencies using npm:
 ```
 cd acm-site
 npm install
-npm run build:styles
 ```

 Next, make your environment file.
 A sample one is provided: `cp .env.sample .env`